 The return of Title IV funds is based on requirements of the Higher Education Amendments of 1998 and assumes that a student earns his/her aid based on the period of time he/she remains enrolled.
-If a student withdraws from the University during the first 60% of the enrollment period, the University and/or the student may be required to return some of the Title IV funds awarded to the student.
+If a student withdraws from the University either officially through the Registrar or unofficially by stopping attendance during the first 60% of the enrollment period, the University and/or the student may be required to return some of the Title IV funds awarded to the student.
 Title IV funds include Federal Direct Stafford Loans, Federal Direct Plus Loans, Federal Pell Grants, and Federal Supplemental Educational Opportunity Grants.
 During the first 60% of the enrollment period, a student earns Title IV funds in direct proportion to the length of time he/she remains enrolled.
 A student who remains enrolled beyond the 60% point earns all aid for which he/she is eligible and will not be required to return any funds.
 Examples of actual Return of Title IV Funds calculations are available in the Office of Financial Aid.